oneforawe/config-repo/config/bash/notes/notes.md

 form (executing the commands in a single-shot and requiring no user input while it runs).

-The language allows use of "utilities" or commands/programs that are called in the shell and trigger processes that may be based upon the language's fundamental built-in commands or may use other languages to operate.
+Beyond the built-in commands, the language allows use of shell "utilities" or commands/programs that are called in the shell and trigger processes that may be based upon the language's fundamental built-in commands or may use other languages to execute.
+General apps/applications that run in the operating system (whether in GUI or CLI modes) can also be called and triggered to execute from within the interactive shell or a running script.

 So "bash", besides referring to the shell program, can also refer specifically to the scripting language that the bash shell uses.